TacticalMetaphysics/LiSE/README.md

 I'll have to actually make a simulator in order to demonstrate the concepts.
 Then I'll genericize the components of it and package them as things you can drop into your own projects.

+The premise of the test sim is that you are the headmaster of a wizarding school.
+It has a dungeon or two in it, and you've got to keep the monsters therein from getting out, and maybe retrieve valuables and do some research down there; but your main source of income is your students, who may inadvertently transmute one another.